Operation Orator: Bletchley Park

+B-Dienst

+The rival German Beobachtungsdienst (B-Dienst, Observation Service) of the Kriegsmarine Marinenachrichtendienst (MND, Naval Intelligence Service) had broken several Admiralty codes and cyphers by 1939, which were used to help Kriegsmarine ships elude British forces and provide opportunities for surprise attacks.
+From June to August 1940, six British submarines were sunk in the Skaggerak using information gleaned from British wireless signals.
+In 1941, B-Dienst read signals from the Commander in Chief Western Approaches informing convoys of areas patrolled by U-boats, enabling the submarines to move into "safe" zones.
+B-Dienst had broken Naval Cypher No 3 in February 1942 and by March was reading up to 80 per cent of the traffic, which continued until 15 December 1943.
+By coincidence, the British lost access to the Shark cypher and had no information to send in Cypher No 3 which might compromise Ultra.
+In early September, Finnish Radio Intelligence deciphered a Soviet Air Force transmission which divulged the convoy itinerary and forwarded it to the Germans.

 Allied Arctic operations

 As Arctic convoys passed by the North Cape of Norway into the Barents Sea, they were easily within range of German aircraft, U-boats and ships based in Norway and Finland.
 The ships were still vulnerable while unloading at Murmansk, Arkhangelsk and Polyarny and Hawker Hurricane fighters delivered by the first Arctic convoy, were intended for air defence against the Luftwaffe.
-In Operation Dervish (21–31 August 1941), six elderly freighters sailed from Iceland for Archangelsk carrying wood, rubber, tin and fifteen crated Hawker Hurricane fighters.
+In Operation Dervish (21–31 August 1941), six elderly freighters sailed from Iceland for Arkhangelsk carrying wood, rubber, tin and fifteen crated Hawker Hurricane fighters.
 In Operation Strength, the aircraft carrier HMS Argus carried 24 Hurricanes concurrent with the convoy, escorted by three cruisers with the RAF ground party.
 When Argus was in range of Vayenga, the Hurricanes were flown off and all reached their destination.